Sign up to our Newsletter

 This experience allows students to practice what they learn in the classroom.
 It also gives them a strong sense of fulfillment, knowing they’re serving and advocating for those who might not have access to proper legal aid.

-Pepperdine accepts only 32.6% of all its applicants and expects them to have GPAs of around 3.85 and LSAT scores of around 164.
-Students can also expect to pay approximately $63,660 yearly tuition at Pepperdine.
+Pepperdine accepts only 28.44% of applicants.
+The median GPA of recent matriculants is 3.85 and the median LSAT score is 164.
+Students can also expect to pay approximately $69,950 yearly tuition at Pepperdine.

 Loyola Law School